DevDaniel22/TeeTime/README.md

 # Bethpage TeeTime Booker Script

-1. download this repo to your desktop
+1. Download this repo to your desktop
 2. Open your terminal and navigate to your desktop directory.
 3. Run the following command to clone the repository: